yimtun/tinyRouter/README.md

 # tinyRouter

-you  can run kubernetes cluster whit calico full-bgp node on L3  but not use  BGP Route Reflector and  not use Global BGP  peer
+you  can run kubernetes cluster whith calico full-bgp mode on L3  but not use  BGP Route Reflector and  not use Global BGP  peer

 auto add or del static route for pod subent by watching  calico's etcd